jon-heard/obsidian-inline-scripts/README.md

     - Examples - d100, 3d20, d10+5, 3d6+6

 ### Help shortcuts
-__Inline Scripts__ has a collection of shortcuts that describe all of the shortcuts that are currently loaded.
-The `help` shortcut is a good start.
-It shows a list and summary of these shortcuts.
+__Inline Scripts__ has a collection of "help" shortcuts that describe all shortcuts currently loaded.
+The shortcut `help` is a good place to start.
+It shows a list and summary of the "help" shortcuts.

 ***
 ***